The Grouse Leks of the High Plains and Rocky Mountains

 Day 9: Snowmass and private areas in the Roaring Fork Valley for Rosy Finches, Barrow’s Goldeneye etc

-We will have a final opportunity to seek any of the Pinyon/Juniper specialists that we may have missed before we head north, across the Colorado River and on to the town of Walden, with some roadside birding en-route.
-After checking in at our motel, we will have an early dinner so we are ready for another very early start.
-Overnight Walden (8,100 ft).
+After brunch we will have a final opportunity to seek any of the Pinyon/Juniper specialists that we may have missed before we head north, across the Colorado River and into northwest Colorado, with some roadside birding en-route.
+After checking in at our motel, we will have an early dinner in order that we are ready for another very early start.
+Overnight in the Steamboat Springs area (c6,700 ft).

-Day 10: Greater Sage-Grouse lek, then to the roof of the Rockies in search of White-tailed Ptarmigan
+Day 11: Greater Sage-Grouse lek, then to the 'Roof of the Rockies' in search of White-tailed Ptarmigan

-We will be positioned at a lek for Greater Sage-Grouse near Walden at dawn.
+We will be positioned at a lek for Greater Sage-Grouse prior to dawn.
 Perhaps the most regal looking of all the grouse that we hope to see, their huge throat pouches wobble almost grotesquely as they strut around, throwing their heads back whilst uttering deep and guttural booming sounds that carry for half a mile or more across the plain.
-Holding their long pointed tail feathers erect, in a similar fashion to an Indian Peafowl, they are dramatic to watch.
+Holding their long and pointed tail feathers erect, in a similar fashion to an Indian Peafowl, they are very dramatic to watch.
 We will watch closely as the sparring males compete for the females’ attention, occasionally drawing blood from their competitors.

-Walden, set in the inter-montane plain of North Park, with snow-capped mountains visible in every direction, is one of the few remaining areas of Colorado where a seemingly almost-statewide housing boom has yet to reach.
-The town’s reservoir has breeding colonies of California Gulls and American White Pelicans and is a great place to see a good variety of wildfowl and usually a few waders which could include American Avocet.
+Set in the inter-montane plains of northwest Colorado, this is one of the few remaining areas of the state where a seemingly almost-statewide housing boom has yet to reach.
+We may visit Walden reservoir which has breeding colonies of California Gulls and American White Pelicans and is a great place to see a good variety of wildfowl and usually a few waders which could include American Avocet.

-In the late morning, we will leave the North Park plain behind as we set off for Georgetown which is just 125 miles away across the Continental Divide.
+In the late morning, we will leave the northwest of Colorado behind as we set off for Georgetown which is just 125 miles away across the Continental Divide.
 It is a very scenic drive and we will have another opportunity to look for any lingering Rosy Finches.

 Weather (and Forest Service permit) allowing, and only a few miles from Georgetown, we head to the top of the Continental Divide at some 12,000 feet.
 Here, above the treeline, surrounded by some of the highest peaks in the state, all still buried in snow, it is possible to find White-tailed Ptarmigan near the roadside.

 In April, the ptarmigan are still mainly in their pure white winter plumage (only the eyes, bill and feet are black) so finding them can be quite a challenge as they merge almost imperceptibly into the snow.
 Scanning diligently from the roadside pull-offs is the preferred option, and being close to the van is always a great option in near-freezing and often windy conditions!
 Overnight Georgetown (8,500 ft).

 If our search for White-tailed Ptarmigan yesterday was unsuccessful, we may have another opportunity early morning before we head off to explore the Ponderosa Pine and Douglas Fir forests of the Front Range.
 We will be in search of specialities such as the western form of White-breasted Nuthatch, as well as Red-breasted and Pygmy Nuthatches, Downy and Hairy Woodpeckers, Red-naped and Williamson’s Sapsuckers, and Western Bluebirds and there are also chances for the extremely elusive Northern Pygmy Owl.
 If time allows we can take the opportunity to check Denver area lakes and surrounding vegetation for migrants.
 Overnight near Denver Airport (5,100ft)

 Early in the morning, we have the opportunity for some final birding in the Denver area before we drive to Denver Airport and the conclusion of the tour in the early afternoon.

-Anyone with a mid-evening flight may wish to hire a car for the afternoon or a day room at a local hotel (not included) or head straight to the airport, where there are plenty of restaurants.
+Anyone with a mid-evening flight may wish to hire a car for the afternoon or a day room at a local hotel (not included) or head straight to the airport, where there are plenty of restaurants and lounges.